 However, the best performance will not come just by getting the right e-drum set.
 There are other important accessories one must put in mind to get the best contact with sound.

-And in this case, I am talking about headphones for electronic drums and for drummers accessories.
+And in this case, I am talking about the best headphones for electronic drums and for drummers accessories.

 Do I Need Headphones Designed For Electronic Drums?

 The simplest answer is yes.
-You need headphones designed specifically for electronic drums.
-I used to think any headphones can do, but I was disappointed when they did not work as well.
+You need the best headphones for electronic drums designed specifically.
+I used to think any electronic drum headphones can do, but I was disappointed when they did not work as well.

-Electronic drums headphones may look like a normal pair of headphones.
+Electronic drums headphones may look like a normal pair of electronic drum headphones.
 But they bring out those clears sounds you need from the hi-hats and the kicks.

 What Features Should I Look For?